Russ Grimm: Washington Redskins

+Pittsburgh Steelers

+Grimm joined the Pittsburgh Steelers as offensive line coach in September 2000.
+In 2004, he was promoted to assistant head coach (offensive line).

 In 2004, after the Chicago Bears fired Dick Jauron, Bears management considered Grimm as a top candidate for the job.
 The job eventually went to then St. Louis Rams defensive coordinator Lovie Smith.

 In 2005, Grimm added another Super Bowl ring (totaling four) to his résumé as part of the Pittsburgh Steelers' coaching staff (offensive line coach).
 Under Grimm's guidance in 2005, the Super Bowl champion Steelers averaged nearly 140 yards rushing per game during the regular season to rank fifth in the NFL while also grinding out 181 rushing yards in their Super Bowl XL victory over the Seattle Seahawks.
 In 2006, the Steelers' offensive line helped pave the way for running back Willie Parker to gain 1,494 yards and 13 touchdowns on 337 carries with 4.4-yard avg. and earn his first Pro Bowl selection.
 The Pittsburgh offense finished the 2006 season with the 10th-best rushing attack in the NFL, helping to give the Steelers the seventh ranked total offense in the league.
 Parker finished the season with the second and third top rushing performances of the year in the NFL with 223 rushing yards on 32 attempts and a TD against Cleveland Browns and 213 yards on 22 rushes and two TDs vs. New Orleans Saints.

 On January 5, 2007, Bill Cowher resigned as head coach of the Steelers.
 In the press conference that followed, Steelers' president Art Rooney II announced Grimm as one of the candidates for the job.
 He was named as a finalist for the job along with Ken Whisenhunt and Mike Tomlin.
-On January 22, 2007, the Steelers hired Tomlin as their head coach.
-The day after Tomlin's hiring, Grimm was hired to serve under Whisenhunt as the Arizona Cardinals assistant head coach and offensive line coach.

-In his first season in Arizona, his offensive line allowed 24 sacks, sixth best in the NFL and the fewest given up by the Cardinals since 1978 with 22.
-Grimm's offensive line also paved the way for running back Edgerrin James to rush for 1,222 yards, the fifth-best total in team history.
-The Cardinals' offense finished with the fifth-best passing attack in the NFL and threw for a team-record 32 touchdowns.
-Grimm remained with the Cardinals until Whisenhunt and the entire offensive staff were fired in December 2012, following a 5–11 season.